askui/askui/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 # Flutter Sample Android App

 This tutorial shows how to use askui to automate an Android app built with [Flutter](https://flutter.dev/).
-We provide the source code for the Flutter demo app used in this tutorial([GitHub repository](https://github.com/askui/flutter-example-automation)).
+We provide the source code for the Flutter demo app used in this tutorial ([GitHub repository](https://github.com/askui/flutter-example-automation)).
 Set up the demo app by following the instructions below.
 This tutorial assumes that you already have your Android device prepared.
 It can be a real Android device or an Android Emulator.

-**If you haven't set up your Android device or Emulator yet, follow this post.**
+**If you haven't set up your Android device or Emulator yet, [follow this tutorial](setup-android.md).**

 This tutorial includes: